BorisMorel/LdapBundle/README.md

 ### Subscribe to PRE_BIND event

 Now you can perform you own logic before the user is authenticated on Ldap.
-If you want break the authentication just return a Exception.
+If you want to break the authentication just return an Exception.

 To subscribe:
 ``` xml